Mobility has taken the fitness industry by storm.

 In particular, mobility training aims to improve the range of motion of your joints and limbs.
 It’s similar to flexibility training, with the addition of strength training.

-Besides improving your fitness and sports performance, it’s key in preventing injury, increasing the longevity of your body, and it’s an easy and low risk way of training for over weight people and people with physical restrictions.
+Besides improving your fitness and sports performance, it’s key in preventing injury, increasing the longevity of your body, and it’s an easy and low risk way of training for overweight people and people with physical restrictions and back pain.

-But if you’re reading this, you’ve probably researched this kind of training already and don’t need much convincing.
+But if you’re reading this, you’ve probably researched this kind of training already and we know you don’t need much convincing.
+You are here because you want to improve your mobility.

 #1- Calisthenics Movement- Workout Mobility Course Review